When Your Groom Says “Psychedelic Rainbow,” You Buckle Up and Go Full Throttle

 Q: What kind of couple plans a “psychedelic rainbow” wedding?

 The best kind.
-The groom literally said those words to me on the first call, and I just about leapt out of my chair.
-This was going to be an experience.
-They were bold, they were creative, and they wanted a wedding that was nothing short of legendary—and lucky for them, pushing boundaries is kinda our thing.
+When the groom literally said those words to me on our first call, I just about leapt out of my chair.
+This wasn’t going to be a wedding, it was going to be an experience.
+They were bold, they were creative, and they wanted something legendary.
+Lucky for them, pushing boundaries is kinda our thing.

 Q: Where did you even begin with a wedding like this?

-Color.
-All the color.
-The bride, a graphic designer (and total artistic queen), designed her own letterpress invitations—which set the tone from day one.
-On the big day, she showed up rocking a blue-lined bridal gown, glittery hair, ombre eyeshadow, and sparkly blue boots.
+The bride - a graphic designer and full-on artistic queen, designed her own letterpress invitations to set the tone.
+On wedding day she showed up rocking a blue-lined gown, glittery hair, ombre eyeshadow, and sparkly blue boots.
 Her bouquet?
-A multi-colored brooch stunner that doubled as a bicep workout.
+A multicolored brooch stunner heavy enough to count as a workout.

 The groom didn’t hold back either: black velvet blazer, rainbow boutonniere, and a honeybee pin.
-Each member of the wedding party matched the vibe with coordinating colors, wild makeup, and flower-filled chrome clutches instead of bouquets—because statement piece energy.
+The wedding party matched the vibe with coordinating colors, wild makeup, and flower-filled chrome clutches instead of bouquets, because statement piece energy.

 Q: What was the ceremony like?

-Surprisingly traditional.
-They had a full Catholic ceremony—but trust, it was just the calm before the technicolor storm.
+Shockingly traditional: a full Catholic service.
+But trust me, it was just the calm before the technicolor storm.
 The contrast made the reception reveal that much more jaw-dropping.

 Q: Talk to us about the reception.

-Cocktail hour gave guests a taste—vibrant accents, custom helmets instead of a guestbook (why not?), and fun surprises around every corner.
+Cocktail Hour teased the vibe with rainbow accents, custom helmets instead of a guestbook (why not?), and colorful surprises tucked everywhere.

-Then came the seating reveal: a massive “Lights Out and Away We Go” wall (a nod to Formula 1 racing) featuring license plates, car keys, and track keychains that doubled as escort cards.
-Because yes, this rainbow wedding also had a racing motif.
-No rules—just joy.
+Then the seating reveal: a massive “Lights Out and Away We Go” wall (Formula 1 nod) covered in license plates, car keys, and track keychains as escort cards.
+Because yes, this rainbow wedding also leaned into racing.
+No rules, just pure joy.

-The ballroom?
-A full-blown color explosion.
-Each round table was a different hue, the long tables flowed in an ombre rainbow from one end to the other—down to the florals, linens, menus, and candles.
-Lounge areas had neon-lit coffee tables, and two actual F1 cars flanked the elevated sweetheart table.
-Behind it?
-A silver sequin wall with rainbow uplighting, of course.
+And the ballroom?
+A color explosion.
+Each round table was a different hue.
+Long tables flowed in full ombre rainbow - florals, linens, menus, candles.
+Lounge spaces had neon-lit coffee tables.
+Two real F1 cars flanked the sweetheart table, which sat in front of a sequin wall glowing in rainbow uplights.

 Q: Did the fun stop there?